Planning 3 weeks in Sri Lanka? Here is my guide to the teardrop isle.

 LEAVING YALA NATIONAL PARK | How to get from Yala National Park to Mirissa | Take the #32 bus from Tissa or Kataragama to Mirissa.
 The bus route runs every 30 minutes or so and will only be a couple US dollars.

-As your first tropical beach destination on this 3 Weeks in Sri Lanka itinerary, I suggest you take full advantage of Mirissa Beach.
+As your first tropical beach destination on this 3 Week itinerary in Sri Lanka, I suggest you take full advantage of Mirissa Beach.
 Surfing, strolling, lounging, eating and drinking can all be found here.
 Spend the first afternoon busy doing nothing.

 READ MORE | My recommendation on what to do, eat and see in Mirissa